The Teacher Dashboard allows you to monitor your students' progress; support your students; and edit your classes and teachers.

 Here you can view all of your classes.
 You can see the class name, year, student count, subscription status and subscription end date.
 To switch between DoodleMaths and DoodleEnglish classes, just click on the DoodleMaths/DoodleTables or DoodleEnglish/DoodleSpell icon in the top right hand corner.
 The chosen subject will be indicated with a grey rectangle around the corresponding subject icons.

 To edit a class, just click on the class and a pop-up will appear.
 Here you can edit the class name and year.
+As the work programmes are adaptive to each individual child, inputting the year group does not have an impact upon the work that is set.
 You can also see the class code, subscription status and subscription end date (this is uneditable).
 Again, be sure to press save to ensure changes are made.

 Here you can see all of your students or select to see students in particular classes.
 You can also search for a particular student by typing in the search bar.